 Fader Is 2017 ALSC Distinguished Service Award Recipient

-Pat Scales is the 2016 recipient of the Association for Library Service to Children’s (ALSC) Distinguished Service Award.
+Ellen Fader is the 2017 recipient of the Association for Library Service to Children’s (ALSC) Distinguished Service Award.
 This prestigious award honors an individual who has made significant contributions to library service to children and to ALSC.

-ALSC is pleased to honor Pat Scales with the 2016 Distinguished Service Award.
+ALSC is pleased to honor Ellen Fader with the 2017 Distinguished Service Award.

 ALSC, a division of the ALA, is the world’s largest organization dedicated to the support and enhancement of library service to children.
 With a network of more than 4,000 children’s and youth librarians, literature experts, publishers and educational faculty, ALSC is committed to creating a better future for children through libraries.
 To learn more about ALSC, visit ALSC’s website at www.ala.org/alsc.

 The 2017 ALSC Distinguished Service Award Committee includes: Chair, Jeanne C. Lamb, New York Public Library (retired); Patricia A. Clingman, MidPointe Library System; Katie O’Dell, Multnomah County Library; Ms. Angela J. Reynolds; Annapolis Valley Regional Library; Dr. Timothy R. Wadham , Puyallup, Washington.